 If your partner has cheated, you may – despite yourself – look for reasons for this transgression within yourself.
 Am I not attractive?
 Am I not interesting enough?
 Did I not give them the love and attention they craved?
 Was I not devoted?
 There is a subconscious belief that your partner’s infidelity must be, somehow, your fault.
 It is because of these thoughts that being cheated on changes you at a fundamental level.

-‘Who’s to say it won’t happen again?’
-‘Was it a strong relationship if my partner cheated?’
-These thoughts can make it even harder to understand how to get over insecurities after being cheated on.
-Difficult as it may be, it is possible to get over the fear of being cheated on called proditiophobia, and heal.
+“Who’s to say it won’t happen again?”
+“Was it a strong relationship if my partner cheated?”
+Thoughts like these can make it even harder to understand how to get over insecurities after being cheated on.
+Difficult as it may be, it is possible to get over the fear of being cheated on, called proditiophobia, and heal.

 Related Reading: How Can I Overcome Feeling Insecure In Relationships?

 When someone you love and trust cheats on you, your entire self-perception could shift for the worse.
 You may even feel unattractive after being cheated on.
 Vee, who discovered that her partner of 7 years had been cheating on her, confesses, “I have to say, I’ve started to feel unattractive after being cheated on.
 I used to tell my friends to not worry about their looks and would advocate self-love at every turn.
 All of that has changed now.”